Chapter 4 Select Destinations The Middle East & North Africa

 A typical visit to Egypt includes arrival in the capital city of Cairo, the largest city in Africa and the Middle East, with a population of over 16 million.
 Considered the “Mother of the World” by Arabs, Cairo today is a modern, cosmopolitan mix of Arab, African, and European influences.
 Travelers generally spend at least a few days in Cairo seeing the Egyptian Antiquities Museum, the Pyramids at Giza, the Citadel and Mosque of Al-Azhar, and Khan al-Khalili bazaar.

 Virtually all Nile cruises sail between Luxor and Aswan.
-There are 3 usual Nile cruise durations and itineraries: a 3-night cruise from Aswan to Luxor, a 4-night cruise from Luxor to Aswan, and a 7-night cruise roundtrip from Luxor.
+There are 3 usual Nile cruise durations and itineraries: a 3-night cruise from Aswan to Luxor (or the reverse), a 4-night cruise from Luxor to Aswan (or the reverse), and a 7-night cruise roundtrip from Luxor or Aswan.
 A standard itinerary is as follows:

 - Day 1: Fly from Cairo to Aswan or Luxor.
-Stay in a hotel for the first night and spend the afternoon and early the next morning visiting the sites (High Dam and Abu Simbel temple in Aswan or Karnak Temple, Luxor Temple, Valley of the Kings, and Hapshepsut Temple in Luxor).
+Stay in a hotel for the first night or board the boat directly and spend the afternoon and early the next morning visiting the sites (High Dam and Philae Temple in Aswan or Karnak Temple, Luxor Temple, Valley of the Kings, and Hapshepsut Temple in Luxor).

-- Days 3–6: Visit temples of Edfu, Esna, and Kom Ombo and enjoy the passing riverside scenes of ancient villages, minarets, farmers in white galabiyas, and traditional feluccas.
+- Days 2–6: Visit temples of Edfu, Esna, and Kom Ombo and enjoy the passing riverside scenes of ancient villages, minarets, farmers in galabiyas, and traditional feluccas.
 Most travelers have an early breakfast aboard and then depart the boat for sightseeing early in the day to avoid the crowds and heat.
-Most travelers will be back aboard by early afternoon.
+Most travelers will be back aboard by mid- to late afternoon.
 Dinner and entertainment follow in the evening.

-Egypt is also a beach destination, with thousands of kilometers of Mediterranean and Red Sea coastlines.
-Alexandria, Egypt’s second largest city, is located on the Mediterranean Sea and has a string of beaches and wonderful seafood restaurants.
+Egypt is also a beach destination, with thousands of miles of Mediterranean and Red Sea coastlines.
+Alexandria, Egypt’s second largest city, with >5 million people, is located on the Mediterranean Sea and has a string of beaches and wonderful seafood restaurants.
 The World War II battlefield of El-Alamein lies along the Mediterranean coast, and divers will find an array of sunken cities and wartime wrecks to explore offshore.
-Edged by coral reefs and teeming with tropical fish, the Sinai Peninsula has excellent diving, snorkeling, and palm-fringed beaches.
-Visits to Mount Sinai (7,500 ft [2,285 m] above sea level) and Saint Catherine’s Monastery in the mountainous interior are also popular destinations.
-Egypt’s Red Sea coast has more reefs offshore, with diving and snorkeling traditionally centered around Hurghada.
+Edged by coral reefs and teeming with tropical fish, the Sinai Peninsula has excellent diving, snorkeling, and beaches; Sharm el Sheikh is the most developed and visited area of the Sinai.
+Visits to Mount Sinai (7,497 ft [2,285 m] above sea level) and Saint Catherine’s Monastery in the mountainous interior are also popular destinations.
+Egypt’s Red Sea coast has more reefs offshore, with diving and snorkeling traditionally centered in Hurghada.

 Popular among adventure travelers are desert jeep safaris and camel treks to remote oases and spectacular wadis.
 Many travelers start in Cairo or Assyut and follow the “Great Desert Circuit” through 4 oases and the White Desert.